cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: light teasing repartee.
 | Definition: friendly joke about a person.
 |
-hook
+| hook
-Definition: a hook is a bent piece of metal or plastic, used to catch or hold things, or to hang things up.
+| Definition: a hook is a bent piece of metal or plastic, used to catch or hold things, or to hang things up.
-Idioms: on the hook
+| Idioms: on the hook
-Definition: caught in a difficult or dangerous situation.
+| Definition: caught in a difficult or dangerous situation.
-Usage: There I was back on the hook.
+| Usage: There I was back on the hook.
+|
+| complacent
+| complacency
+| Definition: showing smug or uncritical satisfication with oneself or one's achievements.
+| Synonyms: self-satisfied
+| Usage: You can't afford to be complacent about security.
+|